Ouésso

 Ouésso (in kikongo: Weso) is a town and commune in the Ouésso District in northern Republic of the Congo at the border of Cameroon, lying on the Sangha River and surrounded by rainforest.
 It is the capital of the Sangha Department.
-Its population was 75,095 in 2023, the date of the country's last official census.
+Its population was 75,095 in 2023, the date of the country's latest official census.

 Economy

 Ouésso is one of the four special economic zones in the Republic of the Congo.
 The town's main industries are mining, forestry, agriculture, and wood processing. a power purchase agreement in 2017 with the Gezhouba Group led to the creation of the Liouesso Hydroelectric Power Station, which powers Ouésso.

 Bushmeat

-In 1994, Ouésso consumed 7,500 kilograms of bushmeat a week.
+In 1994, the people of Ouésso consumed 7,500 kilograms of bushmeat a week.
 The most sold animal in the bushmeat market are duikers, but gorillas, monkeys, and elephants were also sold.
-The meat was transported from Liousesso, a village southwest out Ouésso, and often on logging trucks from Cameroon.
+The meat was transported from Liousesso, a village southwest out of Ouésso, and often on logging trucks from Cameroon.
 Ouésso lacks enforcement of the bushmeat market.

 On 27 October 2016, ivory dealer Hamadou Abbo, and his accomplices, Minda Xavier and Gonock Evounanga Edgard, were each sentenced to 5 years in an Ouésso prison.

 In May 2018, Guyvanho, an elephant poacher and ivory trader, was arrested and held in jail in Ouésso.
 On June 2, 12 days before his trial, he escaped from prison.
 He was arrested again on 31 May 2019.
 He attempted to escape, but failed, and was transferred to prison in Brazzaville.